 One of the best ways to advocate for others and effectively promote social justice is to do it in a way that incorporates your circle of influence.

-Miyamoto worked as the Human Resources Director for, US WEST, Qwest and RH Donnelley in Wyoming and Colorado.
-She was the first HR recruiter for Wyoming during the time of the Consent Decree and Affirmative Action.
+Miyamoto worked as the Human Resources Director for well-known companies like US WEST, Qwest and R.H.
+Donnelley in Wyoming and Colorado.
+She was the first human resources recruiter for Wyoming during the time of the Consent Decree and Affirmative Action.
 Her goal was to place men and women in nontraditional jobs in the phone company.
 She hired the first woman telephone lineman and placed men in clerical and customer representative positions.
-She was also responsible for U S West’s Diversity Training for managers in a fourteen-state region.
-She was President of U S West’s Pacific American Network Resource Group that promoted inclusion and upward mobility for Asian Americans in the company.
-She was also the first woman promoted to Director of Labor Relations and was the lead labor negotiator for the Dex Yellow Pages.
+She was also responsible for US West’s Diversity Training for managers in a fourteen-state region.
+She also was President of US West’s Pacific American Network Resource Group that promoted inclusion and upward mobility for Asian Americans in the company.
+As the first woman promoted to Director of Labor Relations for that company, she served as the lead labor negotiator for the Dex Yellow Pages.

 Miyamoto’s passion for social justice and making the world a fair place for all can be traced back to her family roots and how she grew up.
 Miyamoto was born in Wyoming, U.S. and grew up there.
 She attended the University of Wyoming from 1968-1972 and earned her degree in English and Secondary Education.